-The easiest way to make yourself faster and bring up those speeds is to get more of yourself out of the wind.
-The most aero bike on the planet is useless if your body is acting like a giant sail.
+The easiest way to make yourself faster and bring up your speed is to get more of yourself out of the wind.
+The most aero bike on the planet isn't going to help a great deal if your body – which is responsible for the vast majority of drag – is acting like a giant sail to hold you back.

-For those of us without the massive peak power of Kittel, the lesson from Cavendish, and more recently Caleb Ewan, is a simple way to increase our sprinting speed.
+For those of us without a massive peak power, this lesson from Cavendish – and other riders like Caleb Ewan – is a simple way to increase sprinting speed.

-This technique requires a lot of practice and please remember to keep looking forward, instead of taking a detailed look at your power numbers.
+This technique requires a lot of practice and remember to keep looking forward instead of checking out the power numbers on your computer.

 Be careful with going low.
-You might be far faster for 100m, but if you throw your back out just to reach the drops, it won't be great for the rest of your ride.
-If you are moving your position about then take things slowly with small changes that you can adapt to.
+You might be far faster for 100m, but throwing your back out just to reach the drops won't do you any good.
+If you are moving your position, take things slowly with incremental changes.

-Take a look at a photo finish image from the average sprint stage and you’re unlikely to see any wheels under 40mm deep in the top 10.
+Take a look at a photo finish image from a sprint stage and you’re unlikely to see any wheels under 40mm deep in the top 10.

-Using deeper wheels can be more aero, making it easier to hold onto speed but they can also be far stiffer than stock wheels, ensuring that all of the power that you kick through the pedals gets put down onto the road.
+Using deeper wheels can be more aero, making it easier to hold onto speed.
+Deep wheels can also be far stiffer than shallower-section wheels, and that comes in handy when bikes are getting thrown around in a sprint finish.

-The sprinters are usually the larger riders in the peloton and as a result, they often demand the stiffest components.
-Should you be more powerfully built than the average racing snake, and many of you will be, don’t be afraid to prioritise stiffness over tiny weight savings.
+The sprinters are usually the larger, more powerful riders in the peloton and as a result, they often demand the stiffest components.
+Should you be more powerfully built than the average racing snake, don’t be afraid to prioritise stiffness over tiny weight savings.

-Chunky carbon stems like the Pro Vibe Sprint on this Bora-Hansgrohe bike (above) are a common sight on the bikes of larger riders.
-Stiff components upfront can help riders with arm muscles to generate maximum power.
+Chunky carbon stems like the Pro Vibe Sprint on this Bora-Hansgrohe bike (above) from a previous year are still a fairly common sight on the bikes of larger riders, although more bikes now come with integrated cockpits that are designed specifically for that make and model.
+Stiff components upfront can help riders with arm muscles generate maximum power.

 Riders used to have their spokes soldered where they crossed to make them as stiff as possible.
 Thankfully, wheel technology seems to have progressed to a point where this isn’t needed anymore.

-While many recreational riders will have a 50x11 as their largest gear ratio, the pros normally ride 53x11 with the sprinters upping this to 55x11 when they know the sprint is going to be exceptionally fast.
+While many recreational riders will have a 50x11 or 52x11 as their largest gear ratio, (it'll depend on the brand of groupset used as well as the individual's preference) the pros these days normally ride with a 54-tooth outer chainring with the sprinters often going for something even larger.
 If you want to hit 50mph when sprinting then you’ll need the gears to do it.

-While this sounds like a simple solution, actually pushing those gears around takes some doing and you may need a lead out to get you up to speed.
+This might sound like a simple solution but pushing those gears is the hard bit and you may need a lead out to get you up to speed.

 Speaking of lead-outs, a great way to go faster is to get yourself a sprint train.
 Rope in a few friends and set them to the task.
-They might not be too keen at first, but you can usually bribe them with the promise of cake.
+They might not be too keen at first, but you can usually bribe them with cake.

 Doing some lead-outs with friends is great fun with each person’s turn getting shorter and faster until you finish it off with a glorious dash to a random sign on the edge of town.

-You can get very creative with their placement which is great for riders that struggle to reach the shifter buttons on normal levers.
+You can get creative with their placement which is great for riders who struggle to reach the shifter buttons on normal levers.
 Sprinter shifters also allow the rider to maintain a full grip on the drops for maximum power in the sprint.